Key Takeaways

 Multivitamins enriched with whole foods combine essential vitamins and minerals with concentrated fruits, vegetables, and herbs.
 This approach provides an additional boost of antioxidants and phytonutrients that isolated nutrients alone cannot deliver.

-Quality formulations might include ingredients like turmeric root for its curcumin content, citrus bioflavonoids for enhanced vitamin C activity, or mushroom complexes like shiitake and reishi for immune support.
+Quality formulations might include ingredients like turmeric root for its curcumin content, citrus bioflavonoids for enhanced vitamin C activity for immune support.
 These additions work synergistically with core vitamins and minerals, helping to enhance their overall effectiveness.

 Sample Whole Food Enrichments